 Working GroupSeptember - December 2019

-As part of this work, we are reviewing our urban and rural water customer service codes.
+Our review will include our urban and rural water customer service codes.
 We're also reviewing our 'reasonable endeavours' checklist, as it relates to the hardship-related guaranteed service level (GSL).

 View all of our customer service codes.

 Find out more about our short-term amendment to the customer service codes